-- Step 1 Expand Fibre Channel in the Tree frame. - Step 2 Select the Targets branch.
+Step 1 Expand Fibre Channel in the Tree frame.
+Step 2 Select the Targets branch.
 A Targets table that includes all targets in your configuration file appears in the View frame.

-- Step 3 Click the radio button next to the target whose properties you want to view, and then click Properties.

-The SRP Target Properties window opens. - Step 4 (Optional) Click either the down radio button or nlPort radio button to configure the connection type of the target.

-Step 5 Click Apply, and then click Close.
+Step 3 Click the radio button next to the target whose properties you want to view, and then click Properties .
+The SRP Target Properties window opens.
+Step 4 (Optional) Click either the down radio button or nlPort radio button to configure the connection type of the target.
+Step 5 (Optional) Enter a description in the Description field.
+Step 6 (Optional) Enter a server name in the Service Name field.
+Step 7 Click Apply, and then click Close.